—Capturing the imagination of our readers since 2003—

 Our charming picture book illustrations and rhyming text capture the imagination of toddlers and early readers, opening up a world of discovery, laughter, and enchantment.

 From wonderful activities by the shore, fun-filled excursions in the neighborhood, and action-packed tours of Paris and Rome to following clues to lost treasure, righting past wrongs, and learning about important periods in history, our books are created to delight, educate, and inspire.

-Margie Blumberg is the author/publisher of Avram's Gift, Breezy Bunnies, Sunny Bunnies, Paris Hop!, Rome Romp!, No Naptime for Janie: A Hanukkah Tale, and The Scoop on Good Grammar.
+Margie Blumberg is the author/publisher of Bunny Romero's White House Adventure: The Whole Megillah!, Avram's Gift, Breezy Bunnies, Sunny Bunnies, Paris Hop!, Rome Romp!, No Naptime for Janie: A Hanukkah Tale, and The Scoop on Good Grammar.
 She is also the co-author of Shakespeare for Kids: His Life and Times.

 Margie is the publisher of the following: Celtic Run: A Jake McGreevy Novel, Chicago Bound: A Jake McGreevy Novel, The Secret at Haney Field: A Baseball Mystery, Escape in Time, A Gefilte Fishy Tale, and Tutti's Promise.

-Future MB Publishing titles include the picture books Busy Bunnies and Snowy Bunnies (illustrated by June Goulding) and the third Jake McGreevy Novel, Paris Plunder.
+Future MB Publishing titles include the picture books Busy Bunnies and Snowy Bunnies (illustrated by June Goulding) and the third Jake McGreevy Novel, Paris Plunder (by Sean Vogel).

-A native Washingtonian, Ms. Blumberg resides in Bethesda, Maryland, where she enjoys reading, collecting first-edition novels and plays, cooking, biking, playing backgammon, and watching movies.
+A native Washingtonian, Ms. Blumberg resides in Bethesda, Maryland, where she enjoys reading, collecting first-edition novels and plays, baking, biking, playing backgammon, and watching movies.

 K. Heidi Fishman won the 2015 Joseph Zola Memorial Holocaust Educator Award from the Maurice Greenberg Center for Judaic Studies at the University of Hartford for the book proposal that led to her debut novel, Tutti's Promise.